CERV Middlesex: Make a Difference

 - Volunteers must be at least 21 years of age and have a valid Ontario Driver’s License.
 Access to a vehicle is necessary.

-- Volunteers must reside in a Middlesex County community.
+- Volunteers must reside in a Middlesex County community (excluding the City of London).

 - Volunteers will be interviewed, and agree to undergo a criminal record check with vulnerable sector screening.